Jeffrey Jones

-Jeffrey Duncan Jones (born September 28, 1946) is an American character actor, best known for his roles as Emperor Joseph II in Amadeus (1984), Edward R. Rooney in Ferris Bueller's Day Off (1986), Charles Deetz in Beetlejuice (1988), Dr. Skip Tyler in The Hunt for Red October (1990), Eddie Barzoon in The Devil's Advocate (1997), and A. W. Merrick in both Deadwood (2004–2006) and Deadwood: The Movie (2019).
-His career started in Guthrie Theater in Minneapolis, Minnesota, and advanced to London and Broadway.
+Jeffrey Duncan Jones (born September 28, 1946) is an American actor known for his roles as Emperor Joseph II in Amadeus (1984), Edward R. Rooney in Ferris Bueller's Day Off (1986), Charles Deetz in Beetlejuice (1988), Dr. Skip Tyler in The Hunt for Red October (1990), Eddie Barzoon in The Devil's Advocate (1997), and A. W. Merrick in both Deadwood (2004–2006) and Deadwood: The Movie (2019).

+His career started in Guthrie Theater in Minneapolis, and advanced to London and Broadway.
 In film and television, Jones has had many roles which capitalized on his deadpan portrayal of characters in unusual situations, often to comic effect.
 He was nominated for a Golden Globe Award for his performance in Amadeus and a Screen Actors Guild Award as part of the ensemble cast of Deadwood.

-In 2003, Jones pleaded no contest to a charge of soliciting a minor to pose for nude photographs and had subsequent arrests for failing to update his sex offender status.
+In 2002, Jones was charged with soliciting a minor to pose for nude photographs wearing a cowboy hat, dressed as an indigenous person, holding a stuffed animal.
+The offenses occurring in 1999 and 2000.
+In July 2003 he pleaded no contest and prosecutors dropped possession of child pornography charges.
+He was then sentenced to 5 years of probation, 1 year psychological counseling, and 2 years of drug and alcohol abuse counseling, Jones also was required to register as a sex offender for life and prohibited from possessing pornography, and later had two subsequent arrests for failing to update his sex offender status the first incident occurring one year later in July 2004 and the other in 2010, the following September he was sentenced to 250 hours of community service plus 3 years of probation.